reid23/PowerSystemsExperiments.jl/docs/src/index.md

 - [`GridSearchSys`](@ref) for running simulations with high-dimensional parameter sweeps and organizing the resulting data
 - [`makeplots`](@ref) for visualizing high-dimensional data with interactive plots.

+!!! note "Under Development"
+    This package is still under development.
+It is certainly functional, but only at a pre-release stage.
+There will be bugs and changes, espeically on the plotting side, as development continues.
+If you encounter bugs, please create issues on GitHub, and if you want to help out, please feel free to make changes and pull requests!

 A `GridSearchSys` struct holds all the information needed to organize, run, and save a large number of PSID simulations.
 ```julia
 mutable struct GridSearchSys